hazelcast/hazelcast/hazelcast-documentation/src/Queue-Persistence.md

-### Queue Persistence
+### Queueing with Persistent Datastore

 Hazelcast allows you to load and store the distributed queue items from/to a persistent datastore using the interface `QueueStore`.
 If queue store is enabled, each item added to the queue will also be stored at the configured queue store.
 When the number of items in the queue exceeds the memory limit, the subsequent items are persisted in the queue store, they are not stored in the queue memory.

-`QueueStore` interface enables you to store, load, and delete items with methods like `store`, `storeAll`, `load` and `delete`.
+The `QueueStore` interface enables you to store, load, and delete queue items with methods like `store`, `storeAll`, `load` and `delete`.
 The following example class includes all of the `QueueStore` methods.

 ```java
 public class TheQueueStore implements QueueStore<Item> {